paulkarpenko/us-code-ui/uscode/title-18-crimes-and-criminal-procedure/chapter-237-crime-victims-rights.md

 (2) **Multiple crime victims.—** — In a case where the court finds that the number of crime victims makes it impracticable to accord all of the crime victims the rights described in subsection (a), the court shall fashion a reasonable procedure to give effect to this chapter that does not unduly complicate or prolong the proceedings.

 (3) **Motion for relief and writ of mandamus.—** — The rights described in subsection (a) shall be asserted in the district court in which a defendant is being prosecuted for the crime or, if no prosecution is underway, in the district court in the district in which the crime occurred.
 The district court shall take up and decide any motion asserting a victim’s right forthwith.
 If the district court denies the relief sought, the movant may petition the court of appeals for a writ of mandamus.
 The court of appeals may issue the writ on the order of a single judge pursuant to circuit rule or the Federal Rules of Appellate Procedure.
-The court of appeals shall take up and decide such application forthwith within 72 hours after the petition has been filed.
+The court of appeals shall take up and decide such application forthwith within 72 hours after the petition has been filed, unless the litigants, with the approval of the court, have stipulated to a different time period for consideration.
+In deciding such application, the court of appeals shall apply ordinary standards of appellate review.
 In no event shall proceedings be stayed or subject to a continuance of more than five days for purposes of enforcing this chapter.
 If the court of appeals denies the relief sought, the reasons for the denial shall be clearly stated on the record in a written opinion.

 (4) **Error.—** — In any appeal in a criminal case, the Government may assert as error the district court’s denial of any crime victim’s right in the proceeding to which the appeal relates.